 - Target Audience: User surveys generally target individuals who interact with a certain product, service or even platform.
 These individuals can be either customers or non-customers.

 - Focus: User experience, usability and functionality of a product or service.
-With user surveys, organisations try to understand how users interact with their offering so that they can improve upon it.
+With user surveys, organisations try to understand how users interact with their offerings so that they can improve upon them.

 - Usage Context: User surveys are typically conducted after an interaction with a product/service.